fcc-lol/portfolio/src/posts/rolodex/index.md

     caption: "Game of Life – A simulation of Conway's Game of Life."
 accentColor: { light: "#c52f4c", dark: "#ff3152" }
 ---

+Rolodex is a retro-futuristic desktop console that can be programmed with 24 apps